BetterCompliance/BetterCompliance_Website_React/README.md

 # Better Compliance Website - React + Vite

-This project has been successfully converted from a static HTML website to a modern React application using Vite as the build tool.
+This project is a modern React application (using Vite) that replicates the original Better Compliance static HTML website, with modular components and a focus on maintainability and performance.

 ## 🚀 Features

 - **React Components**: Modular, reusable components for all sections
 - **Vite Build Tool**: Fast development and optimized production builds
-- **AOS Animations**: Smooth scroll animations maintained from original
+- **AOS Animations**: Smooth scroll animations for select sections (not the Knowledge section)
 - **Splide Carousel**: Interactive carousel for industry showcase
 - **Testimonials Marquee**: Auto-scrolling testimonials with hover pause
 - **Responsive Design**: Mobile-first responsive layout